apena-ba/Inception-Of-Things/p1/README.md

 The configuration sets up two VMs connected to a private network.
 They run a lightweight linux image and they use 1 cpu and 1024MB of memory.

-- jchamakS: The master node.
+- *jchamakS*: The master node.
 Its IP is 192.168.56.110 and it creates the authentication token in the k3s installation process.
 This token is shared with the worker using a synced folder.
-- jchamakSW: The worker node.
+- *jchamakSW*: The worker node.
 Its IP is 192.168.56.111 and it uses the authentication token previously generated.

 **Scripts**